reetu95/SupportAI/README.md

 How I handled it:

-* Evaluated precision, recall, F1-score, and ROC-AUC.
+* Evaluated precision, recall, F1 score, and ROC-AUC.
-* Used F1-score as a balanced model-selection metric.
+* Used F1 score as a balanced model selection metric.
 * Looked at recall carefully because support deflection depends on catching duplicate queries.
 * Looked at precision carefully because wrong automated answers create business risk.